Wiktor102/webpack-scoped-css/README.md

 npm i sass sass-loader -D # For sass/scss support
 ```
 After installing the package(s), you can set up your webpack configuration in 2 different ways:
+### 1. Basic usage
-1. Use the `getCssLoaders` function provided by this package.
+Use the `getCssLoaders` function provided by this package.
 It's a single function that takes care of all css-related loaders.
 Simply import it, and include its execution in the `module.rules` array.
 This function takes up to 3 arguments: `options`, `sass`, and `postCssLoader`.
 For a detailed description of these options, see the documentation.
 Here is a sample:
 ```js
 module.exports = {
   // Other options